Cahill Works Tiny Homes

 We prioritize the safety and comfort of our tiny houses.
 While lofts may not be suitable for everyone, especially those with mobility issues or young children, we have made a conscious decision not to include them in our designs.
 Our primary concern is to provide a secure environment for those looking to rent their ADU or use it as a guest house for family and friends.
 Additionally, by keeping the sleeping area on the main floor, we ensure a seamless flow and optimal utilization of space in our tiny houses.
 This strategic approach not only guarantees an excellent living experience but also allows for the natural flow of air and light, enhancing the overall ambiance.

-If you are intersted in having a loft, we are pleased to explore the option of incorporating one into your custom tiny house.
+If you are interested in having a loft, we are pleased to explore the option of incorporating one into your custom tiny house.
 While we can easily add storage lofts, it is important to note that they cannot be approved as sleeping areas.
 Our commitment to safety and creating the best environment for your tiny house leads us to refrain from building lofted bedrooms.
 We believe there are safer options that better serve the overall purpose of your tiny house.